Ernest Amano Boateng: Honours

-While at the University of Oxford, he was awarded the Henry Oliver Beckit Memorial Prize for geography.
+While at the University of Oxford, Boateng was awarded the Henry Oliver Beckit Memorial Prize for geography.

 He was awarded an honorary Doctor of Letters degree.

 In 1978, he was a recipient of the National Book Award, Ghana.

 Personal life

 He married Evelyn Kensema Danso in 1955.
 She is the daughter of the late Reverend Robert Opong Danso and Victoria Danso, both of Aburi.
 Together, they had four daughters.

-He is the brother of Josiah Ofori Boateng, a former Justice of the Supreme Court of Ghana.
+He was the brother of Josiah Ofori Boateng, a former justice of the Supreme Court of Ghana.

 Death

-He died on 15 July 1997 after a short illness.
+Boateng died on 15 July 1997, after a short illness.
 He was buried in his hometown, Aburi.